click to enlarge

 If you’d like to learn more about this interesting group, I’ve placed links to the most important online resources on the following website:

-An unused newsreel film explaining Koreshan cosmology is here.
+A newsreel film of Allen Andrews explaining Koreshan cosmology is here.

 Note: The red numbers above refer to numbered slides from a PowerPoint presentation that accompanied this paper at the Sunstone Symposium held at Weber State University in Ogden, Utah on 4 August 2011.